 Studying English related degrees are for those who love language, how it is formed and received in all aspects and those who spend most of their time reading the next chapter will enjoy this course.

-English language will give candidates a deep understanding of how we communicate with each other and the tools needed to entertain, persuade and inform others with the use of words.
-Students with good English skills or who have studied social sciences or humanities subjects at A-Level or BTEC will feel more comfortable with this degree.
+English Language will give candidates a thorough understanding of how we communicate with each other and the tools needed to entertain, persuade and inform others about the use of words.
+Students with excellent English skills or who have studied social sciences or humanities subjects at A-Level or BTEC classification level will feel more comfortable with this degree.

 English literature will give students the chance to develop their writing and communication skills and is concerned with more than just the bestsellers in the bookshops or the Harry Potter that you have on your shelf at home.
 This degree combines literary knowledge with unique skills of cultural and historical understanding as well as close analysis.

-Individuals can choose to go into research, teaching, law, or to complete a postgraduate course.
+Individuals can choose to go into research, teaching, law, or to study a postgraduate course.